MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 > [!NOTE]
 > The [AI Builder calculator](https://powerapps.microsoft.com/en-us/ai-builder-calculator/) doesn’t give the exact number of AI Builder credits.
 It gives the number of add-ons, which is needed to cover the need.
 Here, it proposes to buy two (2) add-ons (2,000,000 credits) to cover the 1,024,000 credits.

-Supposing you own 5 automate premium licenses, you're covered with a single addon:
+Supposing you own 5 Power Automate premium licenses, you're covered with a single add-on:

-1 add-on + 5 power automate premium license = 1,025,000 credits , which is greater than your estimated consumption ( 1,024,000 credits).
+1 add-on + 5 Power Automate premium license = 1,025,000 credits, which is greater than your estimated consumption of 1,024,000 credits.

 ### Where can I see credit usage for this month?